Oneflow-Inc/libai/docs/source/notes/How_to_implement_huggingface's_weights_in_LiBai.md

 # How to impllement huggingface's weights in LiBai
 Because Libai's model structure has undergone rigorous parallel mode derivation, Libai'model structure is more suitable for parallel training.
-Next, we introduces how to correctly load huggingface's weights with Libai model from several aspects, and takes Bert as an example.
+In this tutorial, we introduces how to correctly load huggingface's weights with Libai model, let's take BERT as an example.

-## Model architecture difference
+## LiBai Transformer vs Huggingface Transformer
-You can see the subtle differences in the Bert structure from the following figure (left: LiBai, right: huggingface):
+You can see the subtle differences in the BERT structure from the following figure (left: LiBai, right: huggingface):
 - Location of layernorm: The location of layernorm is different, but the calculation order is the same.
-- Shape of query, key and value: Just splice.
+- Division mode of query, key and value: Just splice.
-- Libai uses the order of the layer normalization and the residual connections of Megatron by default, relevant experiments have proved this order eliminates instabilities and also has a lower training loss.
-But LiBai also supports the original BERT architecture, just set `apply_residual_post_layernorm=True`.
+- Libai uses the order of the layer normalization and the residual connections of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) by default, recent research shows that this structure will eliminate instabilities and bring a lower training loss.
+But LiBai also supports the original BERT architecture mentioned in [Paper](https://arxiv.org/pdf/1810.04805.pdf), just set `apply_residual_post_layernorm=True`.
 ![architecture](./assets/architecture.png)

-## QKV calculation logic difference
+## QKV slice logic difference
 LiBai's QKV calculation logic is difference from huggingface.
 ```python
 # LiBai's QKV calculation logic